Dalamia/UCI-Project1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the   file to _____.
+- Copy the Intall-elk.yml file to Elk VM.
 - Update the hosts file to include webserver 1 and webserver 2
-- Run the playbook, and navigate to you browser and enter the public ip/port to open kibana to check that the installation worked as expected.
+- Run the playbook, and navigate to you browser and enter the public ip/port to open kibana to check that the installation worked as expected (port 5601).

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?
+You have to nano into the /etc/ansible/hosts file and specify the ip of the machines you want to allow the playbook to run on.
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Which URL do you navigate to in order to check that the ELK server is running? [kibana](http://20.98.114.15:5601/app/kibana)

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._